misiektoja/spotify_profile_monitor/README.md

 Newly generated Spotify's sp_dc cookie should be valid for 1 year.
 You will be informed by the tool once the cookie expires (proper message on the console and in email if errors notifications have not been disabled via **-e** parameter).

-It is suggested to create a new Spotify account for usage with the tool since we are not using official Spotify Web API as some needed features were not available.
+It is suggested to create a new Spotify account for usage with the tool since we are not using official Spotify Web API most of the time (as some needed features were not available).

 ### Timezone